-Wealden District Council’s Planning Service encourages public involvement in the planning application process.
-You can be involved by:
+We encourage public involvement in the planning application process and you can be involved through:

 - Finding information from the Wealden Planning website on our Planning Applications Online System.

 - Reading a public notice or article in the local newspaper

 - Looking at the published Weekly List of applications received

 - Receiving a ‘MyAlerts’ notification.
 You can sign up to ‘My Alerts’ and receive alerts of planning applications within a certain distance of your property.